NiclO1337/pp1-strawberry-lovers/README.md

 ### The welcome image

 The welcome image is the first thing a new user sees so very important to set the right tone and elicit the right feeling.
-Chosen image and text creates a welcoming feel and positive emotion.
+Chosen image and text create a welcoming feel and positive emotion.

 <details><summary>Screenshot of welcome image</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693413997/Feature-welcome_yvkam5.jpg" alt="welcome image" width="700"/></p> </details>

 ### The navigation bar

-The navigation bar is avalible on every page and always looks the same.
-Consistency makes it easier for user to navigate.
-It's position is set to sticky, this is so it will always visible to the user when scrolling down.
+The navigation bar is available on every page and always looks the same.
+Consistency makes it easier for users to navigate.
+Its position is set to sticky, this is so it will always visible to the user when scrolling down.
 This removes the need for any "back to top" buttons or additional navigation.

 <details><summary>Screenshot of navigation bar</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693424680/feature-nav-bar_j8tdvp.jpg" alt="navigation bar" width="700"/></p> </details>

 ### Links

-All links have mouse over effects to give instant feedback to user and indicate that it is a clickable link.
-Navigation bar links has a border underneath the active one to show user which page is currently displayed.
+All links have mouse-over effects to give instant feedback to the user and indicate that it is a clickable link.
+Navigation bar links have a border underneath the active one to show the user which page is currently displayed.

 <details><summary>Screenshot of links with hover effect and which one is active</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693426011/feature-hover-effect_jmqsy3.jpg" alt="links with hover and active effect" width="300"/></p> </details>

 ### The main content

-The main content features easy to read text divided into categories and sections.
+The main content features easy-to-read text divided into categories and sections.
 Sections are numbered to make it easier to navigate when content splits into 2 columns on larger screens.

 <details><summary>Screenshot of main content</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693426007/feature-main-content_yty0vs.jpg" alt="main content" width="700"/></p> </details>

 ### The recipe section

-Main content features a recipe section with an embeded youtube video with recipes from around the world.
+Main content features a recipe section with an embedded YouTube video with recipes from around the world.

 <details><summary>Screenshot of the recipe section</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693430346/feature-recipes_lnvarq.jpg" alt="recipe section" width="700"/></p> </details>

 ### The Gallery page

-The gallery page is where user can see images uploaded by members of the community.
-Shows user what kind of members the community and is inspired to grow, to eat and to join.
+The gallery page is where users can see images uploaded by members of the community.
+Shows users what kind of members the community has and is inspired to grow, to eat, and to join.

 <details><summary>Screenshot of the Gallery page</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693431021/feature-gallery_oaforw.jpg" alt="gallery page" width="700"/></p> </details>

-### The About us page
+### The About Us page

-The about us section is where the user learns more about the community and also features a form where the user is given the option to join as a member.
-The form has required fields to help user not to forget to input important information.
+The About Us section is where the user learns more about the community and also features a form where the user is given the option to join as a member.
+The form has required fields to help users not to forget to input important information.
 The field for "Favorit seed" is optional because not all users will have their favorite yet.

 <details><summary>Screenshot of About us page</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693427885/feature-about-us_ydinwg.jpg" alt="about us page" width="700"/></p> </details>

 ### The footer

-The footer section has a simple design featuring icons to popular well known social media sites.
-Since icons are used instead of text, aria-labels were added so screen readers can know what links are for.
+The footer section has a simple design featuring icons for popular social media sites.
+Since icons are used instead of text, aria labels were added so screen readers can know what links are for.

 <details><summary>Screenshot of the footer</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693428440/feature-footer_silaam.jpg" alt="the footer" width="700"/></p> </details>